 Popular London Pass attractions

-Here are some of the most popular London attractions included in the pass along with the full adult ticket price at the time of writing this article.
+Here are some of the most popular London attractions included in the pass along with the full adult ticket price at the time of updating this article (December 2023).

 This UNESCO-listed fortress has played a prominent role in English history for more than 1,000 years.
 Built by William the Conqueror, the Tower of London is famous as a place of imprisonment and execution and as the home of the Crown Jewels.